Jessica Anthony, violin

 Sam Godus, cello

 David Spring is a structural engineer-in-training and violinist based in the greater Buffalo area.
-He performs regularly with the Amherst Symphony Orchestra and the Western New York Chamber Orchestra, and he enjoys playing and performing chamber music wherever he can find it.
+He performs regularly with various community orchestras, and he especially enjoys playing and performing chamber music wherever he can find it.

 Native to Buffalo, Samantha holds a Bachelors of Music from The Crane School of Music at SUNY Potsdam and a Masters of Music from the University of Ottawa, both degrees with a concentration in Cello Performance.
 Playing now for 20 years, Sam has studied under cellists such as Roman Mekinulov, Marie-Elaine Gagnon, and Paul Marleyn.
 She has also played in masterclasses led by Johannes Moser, Joel Quarrington, Yosuke Kawasaki, Joel Krosnick, and Jo Cole.